Supriyosaha1/Department_project-II/doc/src/params.md

 #### `[master]`
 The section `[master]` is used to define global runtime parameters and checkpoint/restart options.
+This section is read by `module_master.f90`.

 | Parameter         | Default Value          | Fortran type      | Description |
 |:------------------|:-----------------------|:------------------|:------------|